bgotama/bgotama.github.io/content/research/low-carbon-fuels.md

 ### What we work on

-- **Hydroprocessing of waste cooking oil** into renewable diesel and sustainable aviation fuel — reaction pathway selection, reactor configuration, and separation train design.
+- **Hydroprocessing of various lipid feedstock** into renewable diesel and sustainable aviation fuel — reaction pathway selection, reactor configuration, and separation train design.
 - **Non-adiabatic and intensified reactor designs** for the